Akshay-Srivatsan/akshay-srivatsan.github.io/content/index.md

 -   Professor [Pat Hanrahan][hanrahan], my undergraduate advisor

 Outside of work, I also enjoy photography, playing the piano, and social dancing.
-I'm co-president of [Stanford Dancebreak][dancebreak], and I'll be performing at the [47th Stanford Viennese Ball][opening] as part of the Opening Committee.
+I'm co-president of [Dancebreak][dancebreak], and I frequent [Stanford Swing Dancers][ssd] and occasionally go to [Cardinal West Coast Swing][cardinal].
+I performed a [Viennese waltz][waltz47] and a [polka][polka47] as a member of the 47th Stanford Viennese Ball Opening Committee.

+## Social Dance

+I'm actively involved in Stanford's social dance clubs and community.
+I organize [Dancebreak][dancebreak], a large social dance club with a focus on waltz and swing.
+I also perform as part of the [Viennese Ball Opening Committee][opening].
+I teach dance lessons and workshops for Dancebreak, Viennese Ball ([Austria Fortnight][fortnight]), and [Stanford Swing Dancers][ssd].
+If you're at Stanford and want to learn more about social dancing, come to Dancebreak on Monday nights!

+Videos of some of my performances are here:

+* [Viennese Ball 2025 - Opening Waltz (Smetana - Má Vlast, No. 2 Vltava)][waltz47]
+* [Viennese Ball 2025 - Opening Polka (von Suppé - Poet and Peasant Overture)][polka47]
+* [Big Dance 2025 - Opening Performances][bigdance25]

 ## Teaching

-I recently TAed [CS 240: _Advanced Topics in Operating Systems_][cs240], a graduate-level paper discussion class about operating systems.
-I previously TAed [CS 240LX: _Advanced Systems Laboratory, Accelerated_][cs240lx-22spr], a laboratory-based graduate operating systems class.
-I also TAed [CS 140E: _Operating Systems Design and Implementation_][cs140e-23win] [several][cs140e-22win] [times][cs140e-21spr]; CS 140E is a laboratory-based undergraduate introduction to operating systems.
+I TAed [CS 240: _Advanced Topics in Operating Systems_][cs240], a graduate-level paper discussion class about operating systems.
+I previously TAed the laboratory version of the same class, [CS 240LX:
+_Advanced Systems Laboratory, Accelerated_][cs240lx-22spr].
+I also
+TAed [CS 140E: _Operating Systems Design and Implementation_][cs140e-23win] [several][cs140e-22win]
+[times][cs140e-21spr]; CS 140E is a laboratory-based undergraduate introduction to operating systems.